-\begin{rem} The adjoint mapping ${}^s\phi$ of holomorphic mapping $\phi$ of regular analytic algebras is nothing but the push-forward of derivatives of Dirac delta (a distribution with one point support $\{\BS{a}\}$, see Schwartz \cite{REFschwartz}, XXXV).
-Its concrete forms are given by multivariate versions of Fa\`{a} di Bruno formula (see e.g. \cite{REFlp}, \cite{{REFma}}).
-Note that the image of a homogeneous element by ${}^s\phi$ is not always homogeneous. \end{rem} \begin{defin} For a finite-dimensional vector subspace $Z_{\BS{b}}\subset\CAL{O}_{n,\BS{b}}$, we have defined a non-degenerate sesquilinear form
+by Lemma \ref{LEMtrans-adj}.
+This is nothing but the push-forward of derivatives of Dirac delta (a distribution with one point support $\{\BS{a}\}$, see Schwartz \cite[(III, 10;1), (IX, 4;1)]{REFschwarz}).
+Its concrete forms are given by multivariate versions of Fa\`{a} di Bruno formula (the formula for the higher order derivatives of composite multivariate functions, see e.g. \cite{REFlp}, \cite{{REFma}}).
+Note that the image of a homogeneous element by ${}^s\varphi$ is not always homogeneous.
+It is a very troublesome task to calculate this formula by hand. \begin{defin} For a finite-dimensional vector subspace $Z_{\BS{b}}\subset\CAL{O}_{n,\BS{b}}$, we have defined a non-degenerate sesquilinear form